Milley war-scare calls to Chinese general questioned

 Intelligence of an impending conflict is considered one of the most critical indications of danger and is normally given the highest priority for informing the president and senior aides.

-Yet, according to the Trump officials, there were no intelligence reports — including in the long, daily secret briefing known as the President’s Daily Brief — indicating the Chinese military had been placed on alert and was preparing for a surprise U.S. military attack.
+Yet the Trump officials said they received no intelligence reports — including in the long, daily secret briefing known as the President’s Daily Brief — indicating that the Chinese military had been placed on alert and was preparing for a surprise U.S. military attack.

-Mr. Ratcliffe, the DNI from May 2020 until January 2021, said in September he was unaware of intelligence suggesting Chinese military forces had been placed on high alert in anticipation of a U.S. attack and that such intelligence information would have reported to the White House.
+Mr. Ratcliffe, the DNI from May 2020 until January 2021, said in September that he was unaware of intelligence suggesting Chinese military forces had been placed on high alert in anticipation of a U.S. attack and that such information would have been reported to the White House.

 “There was no concerning intelligence that merited a call to his Chinese counterpart,” Mr. Ratcliffe said on Fox News.